-As with the January update, this new guidance is not a standard or regulation, and creates no new legal obligations.
-Nonetheless, it will likely be one yardstick used to measure compliance with OSHA’s “General Duty Clause,” which requires employers to provide workers with a workplace free from recognized hazards that cause or are likely to cause death or serious harm.
+On August 13, 2021, the Occupational Safety and Health Administration (OSHA) updated its guidance for all employers to reflect the CDC’s July 27, 2021 recommendations on masks and testing for fully-vaccinated individuals.
+As with the prior guidance on COVID-19, this updated OSHA guidance is not a standard or regulation and creates no new legal obligations.
+However, the guidance is likely to be relied on to measure employer compliance with OSHA’s “General Duty Clause.”
+That clause requires employers to provide a workplace free from recognized hazards that cause or are likely to cause death or serious harm.

-Employers should work closely with legal counsel to understand all requirements and implement a COVID-19 workplace prevention program consistent with this new OSHA guidance and any applicable local guidance and orders.
-Lake Effect is here to help you through this process and ensure that you are taking all possible steps to provide a workplace free from the recognized hazards created by the COVID.
+Employers should work closely with legal counsel and HR to implement an updated COVID-19 workplace program consistent with this new OSHA guidance and any applicable local guidance and orders.
+Lake Effect is here to help you through this process.